xCuri0/ReBarUEFI/README.md

 Tested and working on Sapphire Nitro+ RX 580 8GB, Gigabyte B75M-D3H (F16 BIOS 4G decoding on) and i5 3470.

 Minimum requirements should be PCIE 3.0 (Ivy Bridge and newer), supported GPU and 4G decoding on with sufficient free address space.
+Visual corruption on Windows boot screen is normal and should display properly once GPU driver loads.

 ![AMD Software](amdsoftware.png)
 ![GPU-Z](gpuz.png)